dfinity/ic-js/packages/ic-management/README.md

 | Method                 | Type                                                                              |
 | ---------------------- | --------------------------------------------------------------------------------- |
 | `bitcoinGetUtxosQuery` | `(params: BitcoinGetUtxosQueryParams) => Promise<bitcoin_get_utxos_query_result>` |

+Parameters:

+- `params.network`: Tesnet or mainnet.
+- `params.filter`: The optional filter parameter can be used to restrict the set of returned UTXOs, either providing a minimum number of confirmations or a page reference when pagination is used for addresses with many UTXOs.
+- `params.address`: A Bitcoin address.

 [:link: Source](https://github.com/dfinity/ic-js/tree/main/packages/ic-management/src/ic-management.canister.ts#L364)